Is the 2022 Ford Explorer Really That Unreliable?

 We aren’t walking away from the 2022 Ford Explorer yet.
 It looks like significant problems from the 2020 model have been resolved.
 On average, the Ford Explorer can last between 80,000 to 200,000 miles.
 That’s quite the range.

-There are also examples of some Ford Explorer models making it past 300,000 miles.
+However, there are examples of some Ford Explorer models making it past 300,000 miles.
 Providing the proper care and maintenance does prolong the life of a vehicle.
 The Ford Explorer costs about $732 to maintain on an annual basis.
 This figure is a little high because the average cost to maintain a vehicle is $651.

 What are the most common Ford Explorer problems?